tanaylab/daf/README.rst

 the data sets, and keep it in sync, or just store each such data in one of the data sets, and remember in which.

 In short, we'd end up writing some problem-specific code to manage the multiple ``AnnData`` objects for us, which kind of defeats the purpose of using ``AnnData`` in the first place.
-Instead, we have chosen to create ``daf`` which is a general-purpose solution that embraces the existence of arbitrary multiple axes in the same data set, and enforces no opaque default names, to make it easy for us store explicitly named data per-whatever-we-damn-please all in a single place.
+Instead, we have chosen to create ``daf``, which is a general-purpose solution that embraces the existence of arbitrary multiple axes in the same data set, and enforces no opaque default names, to make it easy for us store explicitly named data per-whatever-we-damn-please all in a single place.

-When it comes to storage, ``daf`` makes it as easy as possible to write adapters to allow storing the data in your favorite format; in particular, ``daf`` supports ``AnnData`` (or a set of ``AnnData``) as a storage format, which in turn allows the data to be stored in various disk file formats such as ``h5aD``.
+When it comes to storage, ``daf`` makes it as easy as possible to write adapters to allow storing the data in your favorite format; in particular, ``daf`` supports ``AnnData`` (or a set of ``AnnData``) as a storage format, which in turn allows the data to be stored in various disk file formats such as ``h5ad``.

 That said, we find the use of complex single-file formats such as ``h5ad`` to be sub-optimal.
-In effect they try to replicate a file system, and often do it badly.
-For example, it is difficult to list the content of the file, copy or delete just parts of it, find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a huge performance hit for large data sets.
+In effect they try to replicate a file system, but offer only some of its functionality.
+For example, you need special APIs to list the content of the file, or copy or delete just parts of it.
+It is impossible find out which parts have been changed when, and most implementations do not support memory-mapping the data, which causes a huge performance hit for large data sets.

 Therefore, as an option, ``daf`` also supports a simple "files" storage format where every "annotation" is a separate file (in a trivial format) inside a single directory.
 This allows for efficient memory-mapping of files, using standard file system tools to list, copy and/or delete data, and using tools like ``make`` to automate incremental computations.
 The main downside is that to send a data set across the network, one has to first collect it into a ``tar`` or ``zip`` archive.
 This may actually be more efficient as this allows compressing the data for more efficient transmission or archiving.
-Besides, due to the limitations of ``AnnData`` one has to send multiple files for a complete data set anyway.
+Besides, due to the limitations of ``AnnData``, one has to send multiple files for a complete data set anyway.

 In addition ``daf`` also provides a simple in-memory storage format, which means we can avoid using ``AnnData`` altogether when we so choose.
 It is also possible to create views of ``daf`` data (slicing, renaming and hiding axes